windeko/windeko/README.md

-- 👋 Hi, I’m Vladimir Traigel, back-end developer since 2014 (usually use NodeJS, but also interested in GoLang).
+- 👋 Hi, I’m Vladimir Traigel, back-end developer since 2014 (usually use NodeJS and GoLang).
 I'm also using React for my pet-projects.
 - :trophy: Can build fast, stable and scalable applications.
-- :coffee: Support me at https://www.buymeacoffee.com/vtraigel
 - 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/vtraigel/